aguestuser/dl/README.md

 For small files (on the order of 50KB) both solutions perform roughly the same: downloading files in ~400ms.

-For medium sized files (on the order of 50MB), the parallel solution outperforms its sequential counterpart by roughly 4x (15s vs 90s).
+For medium sized files (on the order of 50MB), the parallel solution outperforms its sequential counterpart by roughly 8x (13s vs 102s), which makes sense, since my machine has 8 cores.

 For large files (on the order of 500MB), I don't have any data available because my solution breaks at that scale.

-Given time, I would like to further develop the app to see whether the gains from parallelization scale quadratically, exponentially, etc. and whether they plateau at some point.
+Given time, I would like to further develop the app to see whether the gains from parallelization remain fixed in proportion to the number of cores on my machine or vary at all at different (larger) scales.

 # TODO <a name="todo"></a>